FINRA oversite uses fines and penalties to regulate the security industry

-Well, it has happened to our segment of the insurance industry: the Financial Regulatory Authority Inc. (FINRA) is paying close attention to how and when investors are exchanging variable annuities for other products, such as indexed annuities.
-FINRA (www.finra.org) is the security industry watchdog whose goal is to safeguard investors and protect them against wrong doing.
+Well, it has happened to our insurance industry segment: the Financial Regulatory Authority Inc. (FINRA) is paying close attention to how and when investors are exchanging variable annuities for other products, such as indexed annuities.
+FINRA (www.finra.org) is the security industry watchdog whose goal is to safeguard investors and protect them against wrongdoing.

+Each State Department of Insurance oversees our insurance industry, and it has always been that way.
 But wait, FINRA only regulates and marshals security brokers and security companies.
-Our insurance industry is overseen by each State Department of Insurance and it has always has been that way.
-How would FINRA feel if the Department of Insurance in California announced they would be investigating mutual fund sales?
+How would FINRA feel if the California Department of Insurance announced they would investigate mutual fund sales?

 Absurd and overreaching.
-FINRA does exactly what they were designed to do, assist the securities industry professionals though education and overseeing security activities.
-There has long been a separation between FINRA and each State Department of Insurance but now their fingers are slipping around our industry and I wonder why?
+FINRA does exactly what they were designed to do, assist the securities industry professionals through education and overseeing security activities.
+There has long been a separation between FINRA and each State Department of Insurance but now their fingers are slipping around our industry, and I wonder why.

-I am not sure of the answer but my guess is probably not far off.
-I think that Fixed Indexed Annuities are the future for the Baby Boomers and not having control over that product means loss in revenue for FINRA and once again they will try their hardest to wiggle into our world.
+I am not sure of the answer, but my guess is probably not far off.
+I think that Fixed Indexed Annuities are the future for the Baby Boomers and not having control over that product means the loss in revenue for FINRA, and once again, they will try their hardest to wiggle into our world.

-Three years ago we had to fight them off when they attempted to introduce 151a, which would have granted control over Fixed Indexed Annuities by having them designated a security.
-How can an insurance product with no risk, no downside and full of safety and security provisions even be considered as a security?
-FINRA was over reaching then, just as it is now.
+Three years ago, we had to fight them off when they attempted to introduce 151a, which would have granted control over Fixed Indexed Annuities by having them designated security.
+How can an insurance product with no risk, no downside, and full of safety and security provisions even be considered a security?
+FINRA was overreaching then, just as it is now.

 In the article link above is reported that FINRA is concerned about product design and making sure disclosure is fully represented.
-I assume they want a 600 page prospectus just so the Baby Boomers can read until they fall asleep.
-FINRA is completely off base here and needs to crawl back into their cave.
+I assume they want a 600-page prospectus so the Baby Boomers can read until they fall asleep.
+FINRA is entirely off base.